abehzadnia/blog/content/post/statistics/survival_analysis/sa_introduction.markdown

 weight: 500
 ---

-After two months of living data-mania-less-ness-ly, I finally got my hands on a small cohort data!
+After three months of living data-mania-less-ness-ly, I finally got my hands on a small cohort data!
 Alas!
-This was going to be my first survival analysis project that I was responsible for.
-I seized this opportunity to blog about a n00b's take on SA.
+This was going to be my first survival analysis project which I was responsible for.
+Naturally, I seized this opportunity to blog about my n00b take on SA.

 # Survival Analysis

-Survival Analysis (SA) is a time to event analysis of cases, where an event is pre-defined (e.g. remission, death, payment of a mortgage etc).
+Survival Analysis (SA) is a time to event analysis of cases, where an event is pre-defined (e.g. remission, death, payment of a mortgage etc.).
 Every case is followed up until:

 1. Event (failure) has occurred
 2. End point of follow up has reached